Jim Ellington - Senior Pastor

 Pastor Jim Ellington considers himself fortunate to have grown up in the Indian Lake area and takes pride in being a life-long “Lake Rat”.
-He had the unique opportunity to attend elementary school at both Lakeview and Huntsville Elementary schools and then moved on to middle school in Lewistown and graduated from ILHS in 1986.
+He had the unique opportunity to attend elementary school at both Lakeview and Huntsville Elementary schools, and then moved on to middle school in Lewistown, and graduated from ILHS in 1986.

-Pastor Jim feels he has the best of both worlds, leading a traditional worship at ILCC and a contemporary worship at the Lighthouse at Indian Lake!
+Pastor Jim feels he has the best of both worlds, leading traditional worship at ILCC and contemporary worship at the Lighthouse at Indian Lake!
 He feels both services are wonderful in their own ways and that the Holy Spirit is present and active in both endeavors.

 Bob and Karen Blackburn joined Indian Lake Community Church in 1980, shortly after they were married.
 They enjoyed raising their five children (now grown) in the Indian Lake area and attending this church.
-They have eleven very active grandchildren (22, 18, 17, 8, 6, 4, 4, 4, 2, 7 months and 6 months).
-On many a weekend the grandchildren are hanging with Grandpa Bob and MiMi.
-Bob and Karen love having their family around and usually fill their dining room table every other Sunday after church for a home cooked meal.
+They have eleven very active grandchildren (22, 18, 17, 8, 6, 4, 4, 4, 2, 7 months, and 6 months).
+On many a weekend, the grandchildren are hanging with Grandpa Bob and MiMi.
+Bob and Karen love having their family around and usually fill their dining room table every other Sunday after church for a home-cooked meal.

 Children have always had a special place in Karen’s heart.
 In 1990 with Karen as the director, the church opened the ILCC Daycare.
 To date, over 1,400 children have attended the daycare.
 It is a full-time child care facility, before and after school, and preschool.
-There is nothing better than watching children learn to accomplish a new goal, and to hear the joy of playing with other boys and girls.
+There is nothing better than watching children learn to accomplish a new goal and to hear the joy of playing with other boys and girls.

 Bob and Karen have been very involved in all areas of the church.
-In 1995, Karen became Associate Pastor of the church, and she continues to be part of the ministry team.
+In 1995, Karen became the Associate Pastor of the church, and she continues to be part of the ministry team.
 She leads the children’s message each week during the worship service, which always seems to be an adventure!

 Dave Hafenbrack - Operations Pastor